-26. Read the following and answer any four questions from 26 (i) to 26 (v) given below :
+26. Read the following and answer the question given below:

 Enzymes are proteins that act as biological catalysts (biocatalyst).
 Almost all enzymes are proteins.
 Some Nucleic acid behaves like enzymes.
 They are called ribozymes.
 Enzymes have tertiary structure and many crevices called 'active sites'.
 Enzymes act upon substrate and change them into products.
 Substrate binds to the active sites of enzymes.
-Like all catalyst enzymes increase the rate of reaction by lowering its activation energy.
-Some enzymes are used commercially, for example synthesis of antibiotics, smart detergent to remove fat stains on clothes, in biscuit factories and in meat tenderizer process.

-- 26. (i) Which enzyme is used by the biscuit manufactures to lower the protein level of flour?

-- (a) Amylases
+- 26. (i) Which enzyme is used by the biscuit manufactures to lower the protein level of flour? - (a) Amylases (b) Proteases - (c) Cellulases (d) Xylases - 26. (ii) Which of the following statement is/are correct about enzymes?

-- (b) Proteases

-- (c) Cellulases

-- (d) Xylases

-- 26. (ii) Which of the following statement is/are correct about enzymes?

-- (a) An enzyme is a protein which acts as a biocatalyst to accelerate the rate of reaction.
+(a) An enzyme is a protein which acts as a biocatalyst to accelerate the rate of reaction.

-- (b) Life would not exist without the presence of enzymes in cells

-- (c) Enzymes participate in various cellular metabolic processes

-- (d) All the above

-- 26. (iii) A protein having both structural and enzymatic properties is :

-- (a) Collagen
+- (b) Life would not exist without the presence of enzymes in cells - (c) Enzymes participate in various cellular metabolic processes - (d) All the above - 26. (iii) A protein having both structural and enzymatic properties is : - (a) Collagen (b) Trypsin - (c) Myosin (d) Actin

-- (b) Trypsin

-- (c) Myosin

-- (d) Actin